Ulli-Aech/Data_Modeling_Cassandra/README.md

          WHERE user_id = 10 AND session_id = 182 """
 </code>

+### - username_song table:
-**- username_song table:** is modeled to query for the firstname and lastname of the users based on a songtitle that was streamed.
+It is modeled to query for the firstname and lastname of the users based on a songtitle that was streamed.
 Columns: song_title, session_id, itemInSession int, firstname_user, lastname_user
 **Primary Key: (song_title), session_id, itemInSession (compound primary key with a simple partition key and two clustering columns)**